rpotthoff8/AOX_BalCal/AOX_ExampleFiles/AOX_ExampleFiles_readme.txt

 ******* AOX EXAMPLE FILES README *******
 ******* 29 April 2020, JRP

-This folder contains example data files to begin using AOX_BalCal and AOX_approx.
+This folder contains example data files to begin using AOX_BalCal and AOX_Approx.

 Two versions of artificial data are provided in individual folders.
 The 'LargeArtificial' folder contains artificial data that was constructed mapping loads to voltages.